mmestiyak/simple-portfolio/README.md

 # simple-portfolio
-A simple portfolio for practice purpose
+## A simple portfolio made for practice purpose